vinsidious/gac/USAGE.md

 gac
 ```

-Generates an AI-powered commit message for staged changes and prompts for confirmation.
+Generates an LLM-powered commit message for staged changes and prompts for confirmation.
 The confirmation prompt accepts:

 - `y` or `yes` - Proceed with the commit
 - `n` or `no` - Cancel the commit